Snehasis4321/push_notifications_firebase_flutter/README.md

 the repository containes the code to push notification to flutter using firebase messaging both in background and foreground.

+## ⚠ Update :-
+I missed the part of handling the terminated state message payload in the video.
+I have fixed that issue and updated the code on github repository.

 ## 👨‍💻 Topics :-
 - Push notification in background
 - Push notification in foreground